 The Indigo Platinum Mastercard is marketed by Genesis FS Card Services, with Celtic Bank being the actual bank issuer of the card.
 Genesis is fairly small in the credit card industry as a whole, but it is an established name in the bad credit/no credit section of the industry.

-Choose A Secured Credit Card Instead
+Consider A Secured Credit Card Instead

 Indigo Is Fine For What It Is